brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 Often when making models of neurons, we include a random element to model the effect of various forms of neural noise.
 In Brian, we can do this by using the symbol ``xi`` in differential equations.
-Strictly speaking, this symbol is a "stochastic differential" but you can sort of thinking of it as just a Gaussian random variable with mean 0 and standard deviation 1.
+Strictly speaking, this symbol is a “stochastic differential” but you can sort of thinking of it as just a Gaussian random variable with mean 0 and standard deviation 1.
 We do have to take into account the way stochastic differentials scale with time, which is why we multiply it by